ramonvictor/rv-jquery-fontsize/README.md

 		<td align="left" valign="top">store</td>
 		<td align="left" valign="top">false</td>
 		<td align="left" valign="top">If set as <code>true</code> the browser localStorage will be used to store font size settings.
 Thus, even if the user refreshs the page the font size will keep the same.<br><br>
 		 When this feature is enabled it uses <a href="https://github.com/marcuswestin/store.js">store.js</a> plugin.
-So, don't forget to load the <strong>store.min.js</strong> script right before the <strong>rv-jquery-fontsize.js</strong>.
+So, don't forget to add the <strong>store.min.js</strong> script tag right before the <strong>rv-jquery-fontsize.js</strong>.
 		</td>
 	</tr>
 	<tr>